Will Google Sheets Open Excel Files?

 - Hit the “Upload” tab and then either drag the file into the provided Drag a file here section or click the Select a file from your computer button and choose the file you wish to upload.

-- Tap that Open button at the lower left.
+- Select the file then tap that Open button at the lower left.

 This will then upload and convert your .xls file into a Google Sheet.